Third place playoff

-A third place match, game for third place, bronze medal game or consolation game is a single match that is included in many sporting knockout tournaments to decide which competitor or team will be credited with finishing third and fourth.
-The teams that compete in the third place playoff game are usually the two losing semi-finalists in a particular knockout tournament.

-Many tournaments use the third place playoff to determine who wins the bronze medal.
-In some tournaments, a third place playoff is necessary for seeding purposes if three or all four semi-finalists advance to another tournament.
+Many sports playoffs and knockout tournaments include a third place playoff, third place match, bronze medal game, or consolation game to decide which competitor or team will be credited with finishing third and fourth.
+This game is typically competed by the competitors or teams that lost in the semi-finals of the tournament that they competed in.
+Some tournaments may use the third place playoff to determine who wins the bronze medal, while other tournaments need to hold a third place playoff for seeding purposes if three or all four semi-finalists advance to another tournament.
+Social psychology studies have found that bronze medalists who had won a third place playoff were significantly happier than silver medalists who had lost a championship final.

 In tournaments that do not award medals or have the third place finisher advance to something else, a third place playoff is a classification match that serves little more than as a consolation to the losing semi-finalists.
 A consolation game also allows teams to play more than one game after having invested time, effort and money in the quest for a championship.
 Third place playoffs held as such consolation games are subject to debate.
 Many sports tournaments do not have a third place playoff due to a lack of interest.
 It has been criticised by some who feel that the match serves little purpose, but others see this game as an occasion for the losing semi-finalists to salvage some pride.
-How seriously the competitors or teams take a third place playoff, may also be mixed: a heavily favoured team that lost in an upset in the semi-final round may not have as much incentive to win as would a "Cinderella" team who was not expected to advance that far.
+How seriously the competitors or teams take a third place consolation game may also be mixed: a heavily favoured team that lost in an upset in the semi-final round may not have as much incentive to win as would a "Cinderella" team who was not expected to advance that far.